rafaelzig/SlotsRaffle/README.md

 Usage: raffle.py [OPTIONS]

 Options:
-  --directory PATH         Path of the directory containing the files --delimiter [comma|tab]  delimiter used in input and output files --help                   Show this message and exit.
+  --directory PATH         Path of the directory containing the input files --delimiter [comma|tab]  delimiter used in input and output files --help                   Show this message and exit.
 ```